 Now comes the nerve-wracking part: your first customers are about to take your product for a spin.
 You know that you need a customer service team, but you've never built one before.
 Where do you begin?

-At Zendesk, we've helped thousands of start-ups like Airbnb, Brandless and Peloton build relationships with their earliest customers and scale their customer service as they grow.
+At Zendesk, we've helped thousands of startups like Venmo, Brandless, and Peloton build relationships with their earliest customers and scale their customer service as they grow.

 In this guide we'll show you how to build a world-class customer service from the ground up—one that will build trust with your customers and give your products the chance they deserve.

 For founders of start-ups, passion for the product comes naturally, but customer service?
 Not that much.
 So while it's easy to obsess over every product feature, start-up founders need to prioritise building relationships with their customers from day one.

 Having said that, cultivating a relationship with your customers can be incredibly difficult.
 It takes diligence, patience and processes that can be difficult for founders—and at the heart of it all is being committed to listening to customers.
 "Your product doesn't shout at you.
 Your product is like a dog, mostly obedient and never complaining.
 Your customers are like your boyfriend or your girlfriend, though.
 They have expectations and feedback because you're in a real relationship that may not always be so easy to master," says Mikkel Svane, Zendesk CEO.
 "You have to be sensitive with your customers."